sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 A copy of the license is included in the root of the plugin’s directory.
 The file is named `LICENSE`.

-## Important Notes

-### Includes

-Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `plugin-name/app` is where functionality shared between the models, controllers and views resides
-* `plugin-name/app/models` is for representing data objects, such as settings, values stored on the database, etc...
-* `plugin-name/app/models/admin` represents the admin side of the models.
-* `plugin-name/app/models/frontend` represents the frontend side of the models.
-* `plugin-name/app/contollers` is for updating the state of the model, it can also send commands to its associated views to change the view's presentation of the model.
-* `plugin-name/app/contollers/admin` represents the admin side of the controllers.
-* `plugin-name/app/contollers/frontend` represents the frontend side of the controllers.
-* `plugin-name/app/views` calls required templates
-* `plugin-name/app/views/admin` calls admin side templates
-* `plugin-name/app/views/frontend` calls frontend side templates
-* `plugin-name/app/templates` represents html code for the feature
-* `plugin-name/app/templates/admin` represents html code for admin side features
-* `plugin-name/app/templates/frontend` represents html code for frontend side features

-# Credits
+## Credits

-The `MVC Plugin Boilerplate for WordPress` is a forked version of the `WordPress Plugin Boilerplate` project started by [Roger Rodrigo](https://ca.linkedin.com/in/rogerrodrigo) which also was a forked version of the `WordPress Plugin Boilerplate` project started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
+The `MVC Plugin Boilerplate for WordPress` is a forked version of the `WordPress Plugin Boilerplate` project initiated by [Roger Rodrigo](https://ca.linkedin.com/in/rogerrodrigo) which also was a forked version of the `WordPress Plugin Boilerplate` project started in 2011 by [Tom McFarlin](http://twitter.com/tommcfarlin/) and has since included a number of great contributions.
 In March of 2015 the project was handed over by Tom to Devin Vinson.

 This `MVC Plugin Boilerplate for WordPress` was developed and is being maintained by [Sumit Pore](https://twitter.com/sumitpore)